Lahıc, Ismailli: Cultural heritage

 There is a large collection of Lahij products in the Azerbaijan Museum of National History, which reflects the many different and richly made items produced by the Lahij craftsmen.
-Many similar items are also to be found in the Russian Museum of Ethnography (Saint-Petersburg) and the Museum of Eastern Peoples (Moscow).
+Many similar items are also to be found in the Russian Museum of Ethnography (Saint-Petersburg) and the State Museum of Oriental Art (Moscow).
 The Louvre Museum in France also has a collection of items from Azerbaijan, which include a copper pot manufactured in Lahij.
 The Museum of Bern has a collection of firearms and weapons of cold steel, manufactured in Azerbaijan, which includes rifles, swords and sabres, richly decorated with ornamental patterns and inlaid work.

 The major part of the cultural heritage of the Lahij represents interpretations of Islam, as well as folk rites, traditions, ceremonies, celebrations and festivals related to their pre-Islamic faith, Zoroastrianism.
 Included within this heritage are the intercultural and inter-religious communications that were understood by the peoples of Lahij.

 More than 1000 exhibits are preserved in Lahij Museum of Local History including pottery samples dating 2000 years back, bellows made in the 18th century to use in copper smelting, and other pieces associated with animal husbandry and trade, as well as information about the underground water line installed in the 15th century.
 The Museum is located within a building called Aghaogly mosque which was built in 1914 and transformed into museum in 1987.